 Incidentally, you will also see an option OK but disallow access above lock here.

 5. Click OK and then Apply.
 Restart your PC to make the changes effective.
-Once logged back in, you’ll notice that Windows Ink Workspace has been disabled, and you’re no longer able to access it through the taskbar.
+Once logged back in, you’ll notice that Windows Ink Workspace has been disabled, and you can no longer access it through the taskbar.

 However, if you are using Windows 11/10 Home as your primary OS, you will not be having access to Local Group Policy Editor.
 Under such circumstances, Registry Editor comes into play.
 You can install it by using this method.